-8.1 We will use our reasonable efforts to provide you with the course as described in your offer letter.

-- 8.2 Sometimes, we may have to cancel one or more of your individual scheduled teaching sessions.
-Where this is the case, we will try to make this up to you either by rescheduling the session or by making additional teaching materials available online so that you are not unduly affected by this. - 8.3 Where our ability to deliver a course is affected by factors beyond our reasonable control, we will do our best to notify you of this and minimise the impact of this upon you, but we will not be responsible for any delays or failure to provide the course as described for such reasons. - As a student, you will be entitled to make use of our on-campus facilities and virtual learning environment.
+- 8.1 We will use our reasonable efforts to provide you with the course as described in your offer letter. - 8.2 Sometimes, we may have to cancel one or more of your individual scheduled teaching sessions or supervisory sessions.
+Where this is the case, we will try to make this up to you either by rescheduling the session or by making additional teaching materials available online so that you are not unduly affected by this. - Where our ability to deliver a course is affected by factors beyond our reasonable control, we will do our best to notify you of this and minimise the impact of this upon you, but we will not be responsible for any delays or failure to provide the course as described for such reasons. - As a student, you will be entitled to make use of our library facilities and virtual learning environment as well as our laboratory or technical facilities necessary for your research.
 These will be available at reasonable times, although they may occasionally be unavailable, for example if we need to undertake maintenance work or (for our physical library) when our campus is closed.
-We will try to ensure that such works are carried out at times when it will not unreasonably affect you. - They may also be unavailable for reasons beyond our control, for example if they are subject to a Distributed Denial of Service attack, or the servers are otherwise offline or inaccessible on account of actions attributable to third parties, such as a cyber attack.
+We will try to ensure that such works are carried out at times when it will not unreasonably affect you but this may not always be possible in an emergency. - The facilities may also be unavailable for reasons beyond our control, for example if they are subject to a Distributed Denial of Service attack, or the servers are otherwise offline or inaccessible on account of actions attributable to third parties, such as a cyber attack, or we are required to close our campus by law or order of government.
 Where this is the case we shall use our reasonable efforts to re-establish the service as soon as practicable and our liability shall be limited to making reasonable adjustments to ensure you are not affected by the lack of availability.
-For example, if a key IT system is not available on the day you are due to hand in an assessment, we may extend the deadline to account for this.
+For example, if a key IT system is not available on the day you are due to hand in an assessment, we may extend the deadline to account for this. - 8.6 It is possible that your supervisory team may change over the course of your degree, for example if members of staff leave the University or go on long term absence.
+Where this is the case, we will discuss with you appointing appropriate alternative members of staff and, if appropriate or this affects your research topic, we may agree an extension to your research period if necessary to ensure you are not disadvantaged by this change.
+Any such changes to supervisory teams or the length of your studies will be recorded in writing. - 8.7 As your research progresses, you may find that your topic changes, for example to better reflect your interests, or the results of your research, or a change in your supervisory team.
+Where this is the case you must discuss any such changes with your supervisor.
+Where a major change in topic is agreed, this will be documented in writing, including any additional changes (for example extensions to your research period) which your supervisor may consider necessary.
+Further information on this can be found in the Handbook.